openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 software that require network connectivity amongst themselves is a challenging problem to solve.
 Multiple pieces of software must be configured with encryption to identify itself and to trust the other parts of the software.
-This process is "bootstrapping trust," as it involves taking a system with no trust to one that has secure connections amongst them that can verify each connection made.
+This process is "bootstrapping trust."
+It involves taking a system with no trust to one that has secure connections amongst them that can verify each connection made.
 It is not a simple task.
 It requires multiple levels of choices that need to be